An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Proposed Asynchronous Two-Speed Filter

 \subsection{Computational Complexity Analysis}

-To mathematically justify the efficiency of TSKF for embedded systems, we compare its Big-O time complexity per step against standard augmented EKF and FGO, where $n$ is the state dimension (e.g., $n=9$ for basic kinematics or $n=15$ with sensor biases) and $d$ is the number of delayed steps.
+To substantiate the efficiency of TSKF for embedded environments, we outline the representative scaling trend and approximate practical complexity per step in Table~\ref{tab_complexity}, where $n$ is the state dimension and $d$ is the number of delayed steps.
+Note that the exact execution burden of FGO intrinsically depends on factor sparsity, the chosen linear solver, and the number of optimization iterations; nevertheless, its iterative scaling trend remains computationally prohibitive for real-time UUV controllers.

-\begin{itemize} \item \textbf{Augmented EKF:} Requires maintaining a massive covariance matrix of size $(d \cdot n) \times (d \cdot n)$.
-The complexity of matrix inverse operation in the update step is $\mathcal{O}(d^3 n^3)$.
-For large acoustic delay ($d > 1000$), this will bring a significant computing burden to the embedded system. \item \textbf{FGO (Sliding Window):} Optimizing a factor graph of length $d$ using Levenberg-Marquardt or Gauss-Newton methods requires solving a linear system at each iteration, yielding a typical complexity of $\mathcal{O}(d^3 n^3)$ or $\mathcal{O}(d n^3)$ with specialized sparse solvers. \item \textbf{Proposed TSKF:} The GP inference is implemented using sparse approximation, ensuring constant-time complexity with respect to the dataset size.
-Consequently, prediction calculations in the fast thread scale at $\mathcal{O}(n^3)$.
-The slow-thread update requires a single standard Kalman inversion $\mathcal{O}(n^3)$ plus the matrix multiplication for projection $\mathcal{O}(d \cdot n^3)$.
-Given that the state dimension $n$ remains small (e.g., 9 or 15) and our method requires no iterative solvers, the overall computational burden grows strictly linearly with the delay length $d$.
-This yields a final time complexity of $\mathcal{O}(d \cdot n^3)$. \end{itemize}